India's GDP growth set to weaken, business wants reforms more than rate cut

 The Lanco Infratech unit's biggest problem is a shortage of coal supplied by an inefficient state-run monopoly, Coal India Ltd.

-Indian companies are keenly waiting for reforms on rules related to land acquisition, labor, coal and power sector, and foreign direct investment in insurance sector.
+Indian companies are keenly waiting for reforms on rules related to land acquisition, labour, coal and power sector, and foreign direct investment in insurance sector.

 Most of these are expected to be taken up in the current winter session of parliament.